Tel Aviv Graffiti tours, especially in Florentin, have become very popular recently. And in this article, you can find everything you need.

-I read then when art is located close to the top of the building, the artists do not climb the building.
-They are doing the opposite, getting access to the roof and then using ropes slide down and paint.
+I read that when art is close to the roof, the artists do not climb the building.
+They are doing the opposite, getting access to the roof and using ropes to slide down and paint.

 And here is an example of a stencil.

 A stencil is an easy way to put up detailed pieces.
 By spraying over a stencil, you can produce a more detailed piece than by doing it free hand.
 And it is also repeatable.

 We took the right turn to HaNagarim Street.
 And from there, you can choose one of the narrow streets (Tsrifin, HaMasor, Khatserim) towards Abarbanel Street.
 And if you have time, you can visit all of them.

 I took this photo at the corner of HaMasor and HaNagarim Streets.

 As you can see, Tsrifin street is narrow.
 And since 24 mm was not wide enough, I had to take some photos at an angle.
 Moreover, there are many small workshops on these streets.
 That is why I recommend visiting on weekends.